 Improving surgery for bowel cancer patients

-The most common bowel cancer treatment is surgery, yet only five per cent of clinical trials in the UK are focused on surgery.
+The most common bowel cancer treatment is surgery, yet only five percent of clinical trials in the UK are focused on surgery.

-In partnership with the Royal College of Surgeons, we are seeking to establish a Colorectal Cancer Surgical Research Chair in England to help develop:
+In partnership with the Royal College of Surgeons, we are seeking to establish a colorectal cancer surgical research chair in England to help develop:

 - New and innovative surgical treatments for bowel cancer

-- Partnerships to increase the number of surgical clinical trials for bowel cancer patients in the UK
+- Partnerships to increase the number of surgical clinical trials for bowel cancer patients

-- Strategies to recruit more patients into existing clinical trials.
+- Strategies to recruit more patients into existing clinical trials

-To achieve this, the Royal College of Surgeons is seeking to establish seven new independent professorial chairs in surgical trials, starting in 2017.
-These professors will be appointed in collaboration with leading UK universities and we have agreed that one of the Chairs will be dedicated to bowel cancer.
+To achieve this, the Royal College of Surgeons is seeking to establish seven new independent ‘professorial chairs’.
+This academic position is given in recognition of a significant contribution to research.
+These professors will be appointed in collaboration with leading UK universities and one will be dedicated to bowel cancer.